ZyueRemi/222/README.md

     <font color=#a0a0a0 size=2><br>Image from L515 camera</font>
 </div>

-5. Use the MATLAB toolbox to calibrate the two cameras
+5. Use the [MATLAB toolbox](https://www.mathworks.com/help/vision/ref/stereocameracalibrator-app.html) to calibrate the two cameras
-6. Remove the image pairs with large error
+6. Remove the image pairs with large error, then the result is optimized.

 ## 3. Targetless calibration of Livox LiDAR and D455 camera
-This work is based on [Targetless lidar_camera_calib](https://github.com/hku-mars/livox_camera_calib)
+This work is based on Targetless [lidar_camera_calib](https://github.com/hku-mars/livox_camera_calib)
-1. Set up the environment and follow the [steps](https://github.com/hku-mars/livox_camera_calib)
+1. Set up the environment and follow the steps

 2. Record ROS bag containing Lidar and camera messages for more than 20s to accumulate dense point cloud.
 Then, change the bag file into pcd file.
-The tool bag_to_pcd can be found in[Targetless lidar_camera_calib](https://github.com/hku-mars/livox_camera_calib).
-After modify the path config file,
+The tool bag_to_pcd can be found in [lidar_camera_calib](https://github.com/hku-mars/livox_camera_calib).
+After modify the path config file, we use
 ```
 roslaunch livox_camera_calib bag_to_pcd.launch
 ```
-We can get the accumulated point cloud.
+Then, we can get the accumulated point cloud.
 Our sample data set is in  /data/livox_camera_targetless.
 Because limited upload file size, we down sample the uploaded point cloud.

 3. Edit the file path in the yaml file, then run the program and wait the result
 <div align="center">